Skip to main content

 • gameplay

-• “My primary issue is not with any of the particular mechanics in the game, but rather the sum of all of them combined with each character's unique dice pool and enemy attack systems, all building up into a truly dizzying and nearly inscrutable gameplay experience.”
+• “The primary issue is not any particular mechanic, but the sum of all combined with each character's unique dice pool and enemy attack systems, building a truly dizzying and nearly inscrutable gameplay experience.”

 • graphics